apache/druid/docs/content/operations/export-metadata.md

 `--output-path`, `-o`: The output directory of the tool.
 CSV files for the Druid segments, rules, config, datasource, and supervisors tables will be written to this directory.

+### Export Format Options

+`--use-hex-blobs`, `-x`: If set, export BLOB payload columns as hexadecimal strings.
+This needs to be set if importing back into Derby.
+Default is false.

+`--booleans-as-strings`, `-t`: If set, write boolean values as "true" or "false" instead of "1" and "0".
+This needs to be set if importing back into Derby.
+Default is false.

 ### Deep Storage Migration

 #### Migration to S3 Deep Storage